East Bend Animal Hospital

 • Usually follows severe injury or extreme fright

-• If animal is unconscious, keep head level with rest of the body
+• If an animal is unconscious, keep head level with the rest of the body

 • Transport immediately to a veterinarian